kobman/KOBman/CONTRIBUTE.md

 ### Pull Requests

-Pull Requests are _always_ very welcome, but require the initial discussion on Slack followed by a Github Issue as described above.
+Pull Requests are _always_ very welcome, but require the initial discussion on Whatsapp Group followed by a Github Issue as described above.
 The PR template is to be filled in before submission, ensuring that it is _linked back_ to the Github Issue number by replacing `#XXX` with the appropriate Issue reference.

 Each PR should also be accompanied by a passing test(s) proving it's validity (where feasible).
 The feasibility of the test will emerge in the initial discussions on Slack and in the Github Issue.